fboes/aerofly-weather/README.md

 1. This tool requires Windows, Mac OSX or Linux.
 1. Install [Node.js](https://nodejs.org/) with at least version 10.
 1. Open the Command Prompt / Terminal application already installed on your computer.
-1. Type `npm install -g aerofly-weather` and hit `ENTER` to install Aerofly-Weather.
+1. Type `npm install -g aerofly-weather` and hit `ENTER` to install Aerofly-Weather (AeroWX).
-1. Type `aewx-make-batch` and hit `ENTER` to create the main batch file on your desktop.
+1. Type `aerowx-make-batch` and hit `ENTER` to create the main batch file on your desktop.

 This package also comes with a load of [command line tools](docs/command-line.md).
 For basic usage the desktop batch file will suffice.